High Fives + Fist Bumps

 We’ve enjoyed all that Jenny has been sharing with us about her experiences at school so far.
 While the transition back to school hasn’t been all rainbows and unicorns, we’re encouraged by how well she (and we!) are doing.

 Jenny has learned strategies to protect herself and lower stress.
-One of those strategies is avoiding giving and receiving physical affection.
+We’ve noticed that one of those strategies is avoiding giving and receiving physical affection.
 It makes sense to us.
-Physical touch often makes her feel vulnerable and, therefore, threatened.
-As her parents, we’ve been working hard to help her feel safe with us and intentionally practice giving and receiving touch, hugs, and kisses in safe and healthy ways so that she can experience them differently.
+Physical touch seems to make her feel vulnerable and threatened.
+As her parents, we’ve been working hard to help her feel safe with us.
+Part of that has involved practicing giving and receiving touch, hugs, and kisses so that she can experience them differently.
 We’ve also been very careful to guard that closeness, intentionally reserving physical affection to family only.
 We tell her that hugs and kisses are for family; high fives and fist bumps are for everyone else.
-It would be really helpful to us if you reinforce that same message at school.
+It would be really helpful to us if you offer her consistent messages at school when appropriate.

 We are excited to experience all the ways she will learn and grow this year.
-And, we’re so glad to have you part of that.
+And, we’re so glad you are part of that!

 Genuinely, —-